1968 Jaguar E-Type Series 1 1/2 4.2 Litre Roadster

 The Jaguar Heritage Certificate confirms this factory RHD example was manufactured on the 6th June 1968 with a date of dispatch of 20th August 1968.
 The original distributor is noted as Jaguar Cars Ltd and the original dealer is noted as ‘Personal Export Delivery’.
 The car’s original colour scheme was british racing green with a tan interior and black soft top.
 The first owner is noted as Mr IA Thompson and the car was registered in the UK as NKV487G (Coventry).

 Accompanying this car is the book set which includes the Jaguar Manufacturer’s Warranty Card, Service Book and some interesting period documentation.
 All this confirms that Mr Thompson’s delivery address was Mount Hagen, Western Highlands in the Territory of New Guinea.
 The car was registered in the UK as Thompson obviously wanted to use it there before export.
 The service book notes the car being serviced by Henley’s in Bournemouth on the 5th September 1968 (1,123 miles) and again some two weeks later by James G Mutch (Motors) Limited in Aberdeen on the 20th September 1968 (3,019 miles) all suggesting Mr Thompson was enjoying a driving holiday around the UK in his new Jaguar!
-There is formal documentation on file noting the car was exported from the UK on the 31st January 1969 and it arrived into Lae in Papua New Guinea on the 1st February 1969.
+There is formal documentation on file noting the car was exported from the UK and it arrived into Lae in Papua New Guinea on the 1st February 1969.
 The next entry in the service book is by Bryson Industries in Adelaide on the 23rd October 1970 (6,172 miles) which confirms the car remained in PNG for a short time.
 The car went to Melbourne in late 1972 / early 1973 and has remained there since with the service book stamped through until the 10th December 1999 by Downshire Motors in east Malvern at 65,420 miles.

 Post this entry (the service book was full!) there are numerous receipts on file for regular maintenance and servicing of the car by Jaguar specialists.